 A court in California will enforce a child custody order made by a court of another state if the court exercised jurisdiction in substantial conformity with the UCCJEA.

 Valid Enforceable Orders

-Once an Orange County court has determined that it has jurisdiction to make an order, that order is binding on all persons who have been properly served, properly notified, or have submitted to the court’s jurisdiction.
+Once a California court has determined that it has jurisdiction to make an order, that order is binding on all persons who have been properly served, properly notified, or have submitted to the court’s jurisdiction.
 Service is proper if the service complies with California law.
 Notice is proper for a person outside of California is service complies with that state’s laws.
 Notice may be provided by publication but notice must be in a manner that reasonably gives actual notice to the interested parties.

 The UCCJEA does not apply in adoptions, authorization for emergency medical care, or to descendants of American Native Indians.

 If a foreign country is involved, California courts shall treat that country as if it were a state of the United States for the purposes of custody as long as the custody determination made in a foreign country is in substantial conformity with the jurisdictional standards of the UCCJEA unless the child custody law of the foreign country violated fundamental principles of human rights.